dolph/recipes/baked-ziti.md

 - Half the pasta
 - Half the meat sauce
-- 8 ounces mozzarella, grated
+- 8 ounces fresh mozzarella, sliced thinly
 - Half the pasta
 - Half the meat sauce